redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/05/README.md

 Strangely enough, you do not need to supply a name when declaring a local variable (or a function for that matter).

 This might sound pretty weird, but the point is that only humans benefit from human-readable names.
-In a WAT program, its perfectly possible to declare variables like this:
+In a WAT program, it's perfectly possible to declare variables like this:

 ```wat
 (local i32 i32 f64)  ;; Declare three unnamed variables, two i32s and an f64